damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 To upgrade to GitLab 8.11, downtime is required due to migrations.

-The downtime should not take more than 15 minutes.
+The downtime for GitLab.com (the largest GitLab instance) was about 15 to 30 minutes.
+It may take less time depending on the amount of data on your instance.

 ### 2FA enforced through API and Git over HTTP